 Adrian College was founded in 1859 by Asa Mahan, a pastor & scholar active in the antislavery and women’s rights movements.

 Mahan never separated the head, heart, and hands, and neither do we.
 Our chaplaincy sponsors many events and activities outside the classroom, but our chaplain teaches, too.
 Our ministry unites vibrant worship, rigorous study, and action in the world.
 The Adrian College Chaplain's Office is a leader among the international movement to fight contemporary slavery or "human trafficking."
+In early 2014, Adrian College's legacy regarding these movements was mentioned on the Diane Rehm Show on NPR.
+The spot, which occurs around the 39:30 mark, is amidst a conversation discussing college and university involvement with antislavery.
+To learn more about the program, and to listen to the show, click here.

 The chaplaincy at Adrian College is organized around three emphases: